ReneSaenz/KubernetesNotes/Readme.md

 and running the application.

 ## Kubernetes Services

 While Pods do have their own unique IP across the cluster, those IP’s are not exposed outside Kubernetes.
+Services are meant to be long-lasting objects in Kubernetes.
 Taking into account that over time Pods may be terminated, deleted or replaced by other Pods, we need a way to let other Pods and applications automatically discover each other.
 Kubernetes addresses this by grouping Pods in Services.